ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
      * Acquires in shared mode, ignoring interrupts.
-Implemented by
-     * first invoking at least once {@link #tryAcquireShared},
+Implemented by first invoking at least once tryAcquireShared,
      * returning on success.
-Otherwise the thread is queued, possibly
-     * repeatedly blocking and unblocking, invoking {@link
+Otherwise the thread is queued, possibly repeatedly blocking and unblocking, invoking
-     * #tryAcquireShared} until success.
+     * tryAcquireShared() until success.
-     *
-     * @param arg the acquire argument.
-This value is conveyed to
-     *        {@link #tryAcquireShared} but is otherwise uninterpreted
-     *        and can represent anything you like.
      */
     public final void acquireShared(int arg) {
         if (tryAcquireShared(arg) < 0)